Portfolio manager’s Letter January 2005

 Because of the trends in the bond market, mortgage rates have remained low.
 The reason long-term rates did not follow short-term rates as they moved up is not entirely clear, but I suspect long rates are being driven more by the purchase of treasury securities by foreign central banks than by anything the Fed is doing.
 Recent auctions of treasury securities have seen as much as 60% of the securities going to foreign buyers.

-While, in theory, I, as investment manager, have nothing against these central banks subsidizing the American consumer’s purchase of housing, low mortgage rates are feeding the housing bubble.
+While, in theory, I have nothing against these central banks subsidizing the American consumer’s purchase of housing, low mortgage rates are feeding the housing bubble.
 The longer mortgage rates remain at present levels, the bigger the bubble is going to get, and we all know, that the bigger the bubble gets, the bigger the mess it will make when it pops.

 It is not entirely clear to me what is driving the appetite of these foreign central banks for American debt, particularly in light of the falling dollar.
 But it is possible that Japanese banks, in particular, feel that the easiest way to simulate their domestic economy is to pump up the American consumer.